phoenix2082/rustdays/README.md

 - [ ] Improve Documentation.
 - [ ] Add Test Cases
-- [ ] Add support for creatin, update and delete request.
+- [ ] Add support for creating, update and delete request.
+- [ ] Add more info about what we are going to learn.

 **Step 1:** - Create new cargo project using: